-The Asian Hornet (Vespa velutina) is spreading across Europe.
-Unlike the native European Hornet (Vespa crabro) the Asian Hornet is a predator of honey bees and can severely damage bee colonies.
+The Asian Hornet (Vespa velutina) is a highly aggressive predator of native insects and poses a significant threat to honey bees and other pollinators.
 It also feeds on other insects, fruit and flowers.

 How to identify the Asian Hornet (Vespa velutina)